-Ah, Florence.
-The birthplace of the Renaissance and the heart of Tuscany.
-A city full of history, fantastic wine, great food, world-famous fashion, and a relaxed yet exciting energy all its own.
-Although small, there is plenty to see and do and, if you’re only passing through, luckily, you can see the highlights in a compact two days.
-Below are two options for routes based on your non-negotiables in Florence, which we’ve organized based on efficiency, vicinity of attractions, walking and visiting time.
+Ah, Florence: the birthplace of the Renaissance and the heart of Tuscany, Italy.
+It’s a city full of history, fantastic wine, great food, world-famous fashion and unique energy.
+Although small, there’s plenty to see and do; if you’re only passing through, luckily, you can see the highlights in a compact two days.
+Below are options for routes based on the essentials in Florence, which have been organised based on efficiency, closeness to attractions, and walking and visiting time.

-Public transportation in Florence is great, however you won’t need it much, as the historical center is completely walkable.
-Because there is so much to do, you might have to prioritize your Florence bucket list items, and buy entry tickets in advance to beat the lines.
-In any case, don’t forget your camera, comfortable (yet fashionable, of course) shoes, and your appetite.
+Public transportation in Florence is great, although you won’t need it much, as the historical centre is completely walkable.
+Because there is so much to do, you might have to prioritise your bucket list items and buy entry tickets in advance to beat the lines.
+In any case, don’t forget your camera, comfortable (yet fashionable, of course) shoes and your appetite.
 With Culture Trip, you can enjoy a guided walking tour of Florence as part of our 10-day small-group Northern Italy trip, led by our local insider.

 Wake up early and carpe diem – after all, you’re in Italy!
 Have breakfast Italian-style at one of the historic bars in Piazza della Signoria, such as Rivoire.
 After a cappuccino and pastry, head to the Uffizi Gallery, where you can find the famous Botticelli painting The Birth of Venus and countless other works of Renaissance art.
 The Ufizzi will surely fill your morning, so take your time and enjoy.
 Alternatively, you can climb the tower at Palazzo Vecchio for a magnificent view of the city, or visit the historical museum inside to learn about Florentine history and the Medici family.
 In front of the Palazzo Vecchio is a replica of the famous David (among other awe-inspiring statues), but the original’s home is in Galleria dell’Accademia, which is also worth a visit.
 After that, do a spot of shopping for famous Italian designers.

-Avoid the tourist hype and head to a local favorite just behind Palazzo Vecchio, La Prosciutteria, for an authentic, tasty and filling sandwich.
+Avoid the tourist hype and head to a local favourite just behind Palazzo Vecchio, La Prosciutteria, for an authentic, tasty and filling sandwich.
 Be sure to grab a glass of their house wine and enjoy it al fresco (alcohol is permitted in the streets in a plastic cup).
 Have a sweet tooth?
-When you’re finished, head to Piazza Santa Croce for some of the best gelato in the neighborhood at Gelateria dei Neri.
+When you’re finished, head to Piazza Santa Croce for some of the best gelato in the neighbourhood at Gelateria dei Neri.
 You’ll know you’ve found the piazza when you come across a gorgeous white church with steps and a huge statue of Dante Alighieri.
-Go inside and marvel at the beautiful church interior, and be sure to see the garden as well.
+Go inside and marvel at the beautiful church interior; be sure to see the garden as well.

-After a long day of exploring the sights and taking it all in, sit down and enjoy an Italian dinner at a restaurant of your choice – Florence has many!
-Afterwards, take a stroll and pick a pub or bar of your fancy, to get a taste of the relaxed yet stylish nightlife, with a good drink or some live music, depending on the day of the week.
+After a long day of exploring the sights and taking it all in, sit down and enjoy an Italian dinner at a restaurant of your choice – Florence has many to choose from.
+Afterwards, take a stroll and pick a pub or bar of your fancy; get a taste of the relaxed yet stylish nightlife, with a good drink or some live music, depending on the day of the week.

-Start your day with breakfast at one of the historic bars in Piazza della Repubblica, like Caffè Gilli or Caffè Paszkowski – both equally fancy with delicious food.
-After that, head to Piazza del Duomo and get your tickets for one of Florence’s most famous landmarks – the Museum of Florence Dome.
-Although visiting the museum under the church and climbing to the top of the Duomo are famous tourist activities, with only two days to see it all, it’s recommended to skip those.
+Start your day with breakfast at one of the historic bars in Piazza Della Repubblica, like Caffè Gilli or Caffè Paszkowski – both equally fancy with delicious food.
+After that, head to Piazza del Duomo and get your tickets for the Museum of Florence Dome.
+Although visiting the museum under the church and climbing to the top of the Duomo are famous tourist activities, with only two days to see it all, it’s best you skip those.
 Enjoy the church and the baptistry out front, included in the price of your ticket, and then head to the outdoor leather market at Mercato Porcellino.
 After you pass through, head to the river and walk over Ponte Vecchio to enter the Oltrarno quarter.

-After sundown, head up to Piazzale Michelangelo, just a short hike above the San Niccolò neighborhood, to enjoy an absolutely stunning view of Florence.
-The city’s night skyline and the river lined with lights is one of the most romantic and breathtaking sights you will see.
-Seize this opportunity for some great photos, and spend some time reflecting on your whirlwind trip and the surreal and exciting nature of Florence, Italy.
+After sundown, head up to Piazzale Michelangelo, just a short hike above the San Niccolò neighbourhood, to enjoy an absolutely stunning view of Florence.
+Seize this opportunity for some great photos, and spend some time reflecting on your whirlwind trip and the surreal nature of Florence, Italy.